Vintage cast iron. How to identify Sidney Hollowware cast iron.

 • Do you have a Sidney Hollowware or a Wagner Sidney skillet?

-• Is Sidney Hollowware collectable?
+• Is Sidney Hollowware collectible?

 • Buying considerations